 IEEE RJ45 Cable Standards

-What are RJ45 cables?
 RJ45, short for Registered Jack 45, cables and connectors must meet a host of IEEE, ANSI, TIA and ASTM standards.
 What do the standards for RJ45 cables mandate?
 What standards apply to RJ45 cables?

 RJ45 Connector and Cable Architecture